 Elect a Crew Leader several months prior to coming to Philmont.
 Your Crew Leader is responsible for organizing the crew, assigning duties, making decisions and recognizing the capabilities and limitations of each member.
-He or she leads by example and discusses ideas and alternatives with the entire crew to arrive at a consensus before taking action.
+They lead by example and discusses ideas and alternatives with the entire crew to arrive at a consensus before taking action.
 This responsibility requires someone with leadership ability who is respected by everyone.